 All facilities are available to currently enrolled students, faculty, or staff to complete academic related projects.
 All users must have current proficiency status before scheduling the labs.
 Recreational use, or use resulting in personal or monetary gain is strictly prohibited.
 To schedule a proficiency please fill out the request form.

-Scheduling is done at Media Loan for our 24 hours suite .
+Scheduling is done at Media Loan and the Multimedia Lab during business hours.
 Only use time that you are scheduled for and only use the lab that you have scheduled.
-Please cancel scheduled time at Media Loan by calling the front desk.
-If you repeatedly fail to use scheduled facilities, or show up late, you may lose access
+Please cancel scheduled time at Media Loan or the Multimedia Lab.
+If you repeatedly fail to use scheduled facilities, or show up late, you may lose access.

-Every time that you use a facility you must sign the log book and include: your name, the date, time in, time out, and record any issues with the space or technical problems in detail.
+Every time that you use a facility that has a logbook, you must sign the logbook and include: your name, the date, time in, time out, and record any issues with the space or technical problems in detail.
 Please be specific to assist staff in resolving problems.